mwierszycki/gfortran_for_abaqus/README.md

 The easiest way to set it up is to put the file provided abaqus_v6.env file to your home directory or directory where you run Abaqus with subroutines.
 If you have abaqus_v6.env already at that please copy the statements which define and delete variables to your abaqus_v6.env file.

 To debug a subroutine, it must be compiled with -g argument to produce debugging information.
-In the case of GDB you can use -ggdb to produce debugging information for use by GDB specifically.
+In the case of GDB you can use -ggdb3 to produce debugging information for use by GDB specifically.
 It can be done by modifying Abaqus environment variable compile_fortran in Abaqus environment file:
 ```
 compile_fortran=compile_fortran + ['-ggdb3', '-std=legacy', '-fcheck=all', '-fbacktrace', '-static']
 ```